AdrianDima/Jigsaw-Puzzle/README.md

 # High-Performance Jigsaw Puzzle Engine

-A web-based, real-time jigsaw puzzle game built from scratch using a procedural **Flask** backend, native **JavaScript**, and **CSS**.
+A web-based, real-time jigsaw puzzle **single-player, persistent-session web game** built from scratch using a procedural **Flask** backend, native **JavaScript**, and **CSS**.
 This project explores the optimization of real-time state management, coordinate manipulation, and algorithmic geometry.

 ---